boxdot/gerritbot-rs/README.md

 ```
 --gerrit-hostname <URL>              Gerrit hostname
 --gerrit-port <PORT>                 Gerrit port
+--gerrit-priv-key-path <PATH>
---gerrit-priv-key-path <PATH>        Path to the private key for authentication in Gerrit.
-Note:
+    Path to the private key for authentication in Gerrit.
+Note: Due to the limitations of `ssh2`
-                                     Due to the limitations of `ssh2` crate only RSA and DSA are
+    crate only RSA and DSA are supported.
-                                     supported.
 --gerrit-username <USER>             Gerrit username
---spark-bot-id <ID>                  Identity of the Spark bot for filtering own messages
 --spark-bot-token <TOKEN>            Token of the Spark bot for authentication
+--spark-endpoint <localhost:8888>
---spark-endpoint <localhost:8888>    Endpoint on which the bot will listen for incoming Spark
+    Endpoint on which the bot will listen for incoming Spark messages.

-                                     messages.
+--spark-webhook-url <URL>
+    If specified, the URL will be registered in Spark as webhook endpoint.
+Note: this url will
+    replace all other registered webhooks.
 ```

 To be able to listen to Gerrit messages, you need to have a Gerrit user with `stream-api` access